 As we enter a contested election year and find ourselves reevaluating American identity and values, a new exhibition at Socrates Sculpture Park, ‘MONUMENTS NOW,’ will seek to address the role of monuments in society and commemorate underrepresented narratives such as diasporic, Indigenous, and queer histories.

-A year-long exhibition that evolves over three cumulative phases, ‘MONUMENTS NOW’ opens on May 16, 2020 with new commissions for contemporary monuments by Jeffrey Gibson, Paul Ramírez Jonas, and Xaviera Simmons; continues in September 2020 with the unveiling of monument sculptures by artists selected through an open call competition; and then incorporates a monument collectively realized by local high school students in October 2020.
+A year-long exhibition that evolves over three cumulative phases, ‘MONUMENTS NOW’ opens summer 2020 (exact date TBA) with new commissions for contemporary monuments by Jeffrey Gibson, Paul Ramírez Jonas, and Xaviera Simmons; continues in September 2020 with the unveiling of monument sculptures by artists selected through an open call competition; and then incorporates a monument collectively realized by local high school students in October 2020.
+All three phases of ‘MONUMENTS NOW’ will remain at the Park through March 2021.

 A robust offering of artist-driven public programs – including performances and educational workshops – accompanies the exhibition.
 ‘MONUMENTS NOW’ will also allow opportunities for public response and engagement in acknowledgment of how monuments are created not just by artists but also by society.